Nurse thought Brian Sinclair was intoxicated, inquest told

-The inquest has heard that Sinclair was not intoxicated when he went to the Health Sciences Centre's emergency room in the afternoon of Sept.
+Sinclair went to the Health Sciences Centre's emergency room in the afternoon of Sept.
 19, 2008.
-He was sent there by a community clinic because he had not urinated in 24 hours.

-It wasn't until 34 hours after he arrived at the hospital that he was found dead in his wheelchair after midnight on Sept.
+It wasn't until 34 hours later that he was found dead in his wheelchair after midnight on Sept.
 21. He had not been triaged and he did not receive any care during his time there.

 The cause of his death was attributed to a treatable bladder infection caused by a blocked catheter.